-Our Water LA is a coalition of community and environmental organizations working on water issues to improve stormwater capture and groundwater recharge in L.A.
-County.
-Working closely with the L.A.
-County Federation of Labor and the Los Angeles/Orange County Building Trades Council, we are identifying projects to reduce stormwater pollution and improve our local water resilience, while also creating good construction jobs that build stormwater infrastructure.
+LAANE is a proud member of the Our Water LA coalition, a group of community and environmental organizations working to secure clean, safe, affordable, and reliable water for all.
+Working closely with the LA County Federation of Labor and the Los Angeles/Orange County Building Trades Council, we are advocating for projects that can reduce stormwater pollution and improve our local water resilience, while also creating good construction jobs that build stormwater infrastructure.

-In May 2017, the L.A.
-County Board of Supervisors voted to direct Public Works staff to do outreach on the County’s new Water Resilience Plan and develop an Expenditure Plan that would lead to placing a ballot measure before voters in 2018.
-While water-focused environmentalists and engineers are studying how to best approach water infrastructure, LAANE, as part of Our Water LA, is working with them to ensure that jobs and job pathways pipelines, targeted hire, and equitable outcomes are integrated into this ballot measure.
-We are organizing in diverse communities across L.A.
-County to push for extensive outreach and engagement in low-income communities of color, and to ensure that water projects in lower-income areas are given priority in future ballot measure criteria.
+Water-focused environmentalists and engineers are studying how to best approach water infrastructure, and LAANE, as part of Our Water LA, is working with them to ensure that the jobs and job pathways, targeted hire, and equitable outcomes are integrated into these investments.
+We are organizing in diverse communities across LA County to push for extensive outreach and engagement in low-income communities of color, and to ensure that water projects in lower-income areas are given priority.